Universites and HeppSY+

 HeppSY+ builds on the work of the existing Higher Education Progression Partnership (Hepp) involving Sheffield Hallam University, the University of Sheffield and the South Yorkshire colleges of further education.

-De Warenne aim to work with young people from Y9-Y13 and offer them a wide range of activities including the following:
+De Warenne Academy aim to work with students in Y9-Y13 and offer them a wide range of activities including the following:

 The Brilliant Club